uffe/awesome-react-components/readme.md

 # Tooltip

-*Display information next to elements.
+<em>Display information next to elements.

 My website has elements that are not 100% intuitive and they need explanation.
 I want to show a little popup with the explanatory text next to the element.
 The little popup only shows when the user cursor hovers the element and disappears when the cursor moves out of the element.

-What tooltips libraries for react are there out there?*
+What tooltips libraries for react are there out there?</em>

  - [react-tooltip](https://github.com/wwayne/react-tooltip) - React tooltip component.
  - [rc-tooltip](https://github.com/react-component/tooltip) - React Tooltip.